Matrix Inequalities between $f(A)\sigma f(B)$ and $A\sigma B$: Main results

-\end{theorem} Before proving the theorem, we give some examples to show that the above conditions on $g$ and $h$ are not too restrictive.
+\end{theorem} Before proving the theorem, we give some examples to demonstrate that the conditions on $g$ and $h$ mentioned above are not overly restrictive.
 If $p,q\in[0,1]$, then $g_1(x)=x^p$ and $h_1(x)=x^q$ satisfy \eqref{d}.
 The same holds for the pair of matrix monotone functions $(g_2,h_2)$, where $g_2(x)=\log(x)$ and $h_2(x)=x/\log(x)$.
-Moreover, some other matrix monotone functions satisfy these conditions, when their domains are restricted.
-Hence, the theorem is valid, when the spectra of $A$ and $B$ are restricted.
+Moreover, certain other matrix monotone functions meet these conditions when their domains are restricted.
+Hence, the theorem is valid when the spectra of $A$ and $B$ are limited.

 Furthermore, it is known that a continuous function $f$ on $[0,\infty)$ is matrix convex and $f(0)\leq0$ if and only if $x\mapsto f(x)/x$ is matrix monotone.
-Hence, Theorem \ref{thh} concludes the next result. \begin{corollary} Let $A$ and $B$ be positive definite matrices.
+Hence, Theorem \ref{thh} ensures the next result. \begin{corollary} Let $A$ and $B$ be positive definite matrices.
 Let $f$ be a matrix convex function, $h$ be a matrix monotone function, and $f(0)\leq0$.
 If

 then